 See instructions in this file.

-This README.md file is the default README file that is used by GitHub (and will be synchronized with the repository in a next steps).
+This README.md file is the default README file that is used by GitHub (and will be synchronized with the repository in the next steps).

 Edit github.txt

-Add the name of your GitHub repository (e.g., https://github.com/YourAccount/B-cell_DiversityAnalysis.git) to 20231201_PROJECT\Processing\github.txt
+Add link to your GitHub repository (e.g., https://github.com/YourAccount/B-cell_DiversityAnalysis.git) in 20231201_PROJECT\Processing\github.txt

 This file is used by the FSS Navigator (see below).